shunsuke-sato/wannier_motto_model/README.md

 In the third column, the first and second components are the mean photon energies of the pump and probe fields, respectively.
 Here the values should be given in electron-volt.
 The fourth column is the time-delay between the pump and probe pulses in the unit of femtosecond.
 All the other parameters are hard-coded in ```main.f90```.
 For the details, see the source file ```main.f90```.

+By executing ```WM1D```, a file ```Ac_Et_jt.out``` is generated as an output.
+Here, the applied pump vector potential, the probe electric field, and the induced excitonic current are stored as functions of time.
+If the above "demo" input is used, one can obtain a result in a couple of minutes on a normal desktop computer.